aimee-mcneil-melville/ToDo-Full-Stack/README.md

 npm ERR!
 Test failed.
 See above for more details.
 ```

 The most important thing is not to panic!
 Welcome to your first introduction to testing.
 In this challenge, you're going to make all the tests go GREEN.
-It's rather addictive once you get started...
+It's rather addictive once you get started.

 ## Kata

-"Kata" is a concept from martial arts meaning a sequence of moves composed into a "form".
-Martial artists practise kata to build a "muscle-memory" for the basic moves.
-By practicing kata the artist hopes to make the basics of their art instinctual.
+_Kata_ is a concept from martial arts meaning a sequence of moves composed into a _form_.
+Martial artists practise katas to build a "muscle-memory" for the basic moves.
+By practicing katas the artist hopes to make the basics of their art instinctual.
 When danger strikes the basics will be so familiar that they can respond without thinking.

 ![](https://49.media.tumblr.com/10c948900ec4276131e45047bb3846a4/tumblr_n3005tWnBf1s6my4qo1_500.gif)